RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD99954/README.md

 # ROHM BD99954 Charger IC Linux device drivers.

-The device driver for BD99954 has been sent to the Linux community and is - as writing of this - present in power-supply tree's "for-next" branch (with some corrections in the regulators tree).
-The driver should be merged to the mainline Linux v5.8.
+The device driver for BD99954 can be found from the Linux mainline kernel.
+Driver was first added in Linux v5.8-rc1.

+For backporting you should also backport the linear_ranges code as well as new battery bindings.
+We can also do backporting for you - please contact Mr. Koki Okada (koki.okada (at) fi.rohmeurope.com) for schedule and prizing clarifications.

 ## ACPI
 The community driver (as writing of this) does not support ACPI.
 There is an